4W4I5/Semester-4-Notes/FSE/FSE 6 Mar, 2023.md

 			- State transition is shown by an arrow
 		- #### Processing Narratives
 			- Textual Form of both DFD and CFD
+			- Defines all data that is expected to flow between processes and the states the system will be expected to be in
 	- ###### Class/Object-Oriented analysis
 		- ###### Class Based